ZyphenVisuals/QMusicPlayer/README.md

 ### Organizing your media

-QMediaPlayer is able tu automatically group your music by artist or by album.
+QMediaPlayer is able to automatically group your music by artist or by album.

 1. Change the grouping mode using the View menu
 2. Magic!